Venuvgp19/boston-house-prediction/README.md

 # boston-house-prediction
-Linear regression on housing price prediction
+Linear regression on housing price prediction --> by individual Variables.